Erik Poppe: Oslo Trilogy

 The film made records when it opened in Norway by late September 2016 and became the #1 box office hit of the year.
 The film was Norway's official entry in the best foreign language film category for the 2017 Oscars and made a shortlist nomination for the Oscars.

-Per Fugelli (1943–2017) was a Norwegian doctor, a professor of social medicine and a forceful voice in the public sphere.
-Fugelli spent his life addressing questions of freedom and respect, campaigning for rights of the less fortunate.

-Fugelli was diagnosed with cancer in 2009.
-In 2015 he said no to further treatment and allowed his close friend, director Poppe to follow him as far as possible on this journey.
-The result is I DIE (Siste resept) a film about life and how to live it to the very end.
+Poppe's friend, Per Fugelli, was diagnosed with cancer in 2009 and died in 2017.
+This experience led Poppe to create I DIE (Siste resept), a film about life and how to live it to the very end.

-In June 2017 it was announced that Poppe had worked for a year on developing a feature film about the 2011 terrorist attack on Utøya outside Oslo, Norway.

-The film, entitled U, begins 12 minutes before the first shot on Utøya as we meet Kaja (18), her little sister, and their friends at summer camp.
-When the shooting begins panic spreads, and over the next 72 minutes we follow Kaja in her escape – minute by minute.
-She becomes separated from her little sister, and in the search for her she finds other youngsters with different strategies for survival.
-Some make it, others do not.

-U July 22 (Utøya 22.juli) is a fictional account of events which will tell the story from the young people's perspective, based on a series of in-depth interviews conducted with survivors from Utøya.
-Some of them was on set behind the camera while filming took place in September 2017 to help give the narrative credibility.
+In June 2017, it was announced that Poppe had worked for a year on developing a feature film about the 2011 terrorist attack on Utøya outside Oslo, Norway.
+The film, entitled U July 22 (Utøya 22.juli), is a fictional account of events, which tells the story from the young people's perspective, based on a series of in-depth interviews conducted with survivors from Utøya.
+Some of the interviews were on set behind the camera while filming took place to help give the narrative credibility.

-Poppe was also the key director for "Brigaden" (The Brigade) in 2002.
-A 26 episodes TV-drama for NRK (The Norwegian Broadcasting Corp).
-Brigaden received the Norwegian "Amanda" Price for the Best TV-drama in 2003.
+Poppe was also the key director for Brigaden (The Brigade) in 2002, a 26 episode TV-drama for NRK (The Norwegian Broadcasting Corp).
+Brigaden received the Norwegian Amanda Prize for the Best TV Drama in 2003.